 (2004) PNAS, vol. 101 (46), pp. 16091-16098

-Amador V*, Monte E*, Garcı́a-Martı́nez JL, Prat S (*co-corresponding authors)
+Amador V*, Monte E*, Garcı́a-Martı́nez JL, Prat S (*co-first authors)

 Gibberellins signal nuclear import of PHOR1, a photoperiod-responsive protein with homology to Drosophila armadillo